Is Satellite Communication in the future of Drones

 - Several others which will be incorporated in the future IPD service

 After the evaluation, several recommendations were made including advancements and adjustments of the drone the design, installation of the BLOS in the drones, use of L-Band satellite internal and external antennas with other forms of communications, best flight operating procedures, incident handling, how to best provide communications to air traffic control and other stakeholders, and others were noted.
-Instructions from these finding will be used in the full demonstration implementation and ensuing service development worldwide.
-The next step is the certification and implementation into regular service using drones.
+Instructions from these finding will be used in the full service implementation and ensuing service deployment worldwide.
+The next step is the certification by country and implementation into regular service using autonomous multi-modal logistics.

 The L-Band Satellite communications proof of concept within the Intelligent Parcel Delivery Feasibility Study paved the way for use of this form of SATCOM in regular commercial drone services.
 Best practices include those for manufacturing, operations and commercial aspects.